Mattress Sanitisation, Really? Your Health Says Yes!

 All this in our own bed.

-I must admit that when I’d heard about it, without knowing all the previous detail I’ve just spoken on, I thought it surely wouldn’t really be necessary, or mattress cleaning prices would probably be ridiculously expensive (they're not!) – do I need it, really?
-It was only until I’d read research papers, spoke to people with allergies, and the most convincing one: speaking to people that simply were having rough sleeps that I really understood.
+I must admit that when I’d heard about it, without knowing all the previous I’ve just detailed, I thought it surely wouldn’t really be necessary, or that mattress cleaning prices would likely be ridiculously expensive (they're not!) – do I really need to sanitise my mattress?
+I only fully understood the benefit after I’d read research papers, spoke on-ground with our customers who have allergies, and the most convincing one: speaking to people that simply were having rough sleeps.
 Being a rough sleeper is one of those things where we just think “that’s how it is, I just have bad sleeps” without thinking that there’s a reason.
-Of course there would be though, how could something that affects such a huge proportion of the population just be absolute chance?
+Of course there would be though, much like with allergies, how could something that affects such a huge proportion of the population have no health-based solution that can be implemented?

 How is this fixed?
 Some calming, ‘breath of fresh air’ truths: